 Common Triggers of PANS/PANDAS

-PANS (Pediatric Acute-Onset Neuropsychiatric Syndrome) and PANDAS (Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections) are conditions known to be triggered by infections, primarily bacterial and sometimes fungal or viral.
-The most frequently implicated trigger in these disorders is streptococcal infection, often caused by the bacteria Streptococcus pyogenes.
-This type of infection can lead to various illnesses, including strep throat.
-However, streptococcal infections can sometimes go beyond the throat and impact other areas of the body, including the central nervous system, which is believed to be a major factor in the onset of PANS/PANDAS.
+PANS (Pediatric Acute-Onset Neuropsychiatric Syndrome) and PANDAS (Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections) are conditions known to be triggered by infections and exposures, primarily bacterial, fungal, or viral.
+The most frequently implicated trigger in these disorders is a Streptococcal infection.
+A strep infection can cause strep throat, however, it can sometimes impact other areas of the body, including the central nervous system, which is believed to be a major factor in the onset of PANS/PANDAS.

-Aside from streptococcal infections, other infections can also serve as triggers for PANS/PANDAS.
+In addition to Streptococcal infections, other infections can also serve as triggers for PANS/PANDAS.
 Lyme disease, caused by Borrelia burgdorferi bacteria and transmitted through tick bites, is one such trigger.
-Mold-related infections, often associated with mycotoxins produced by certain molds, have also been linked to PANS/PANDAS.
-Additionally, viral infections have been suggested as possible triggers, although the role of viruses in these disorders is still being explored.
+Mold-related exposures, often associated with mycotoxins produced by certain molds, have also been linked to PANS/PANDAS.
+Additionally, viral infections such as HHV-6 and covid infections are also possible triggers.

 The common thread among these triggers is the potential for the immune system to mount an abnormal response.
-In PANS/PANDAS, the immune system's reaction to these infections becomes misdirected, causing it to produce antibodies that mistakenly attack healthy brain cells, particularly those in the basal ganglia.
+In PANS/PANDAS, the immune system's reaction to these infections becomes misdirected, where it produces antibodies that mistakenly attack healthy brain cells, particularly those in the basal ganglia, also known as Basal Ganglia Encephalitis.
 This autoimmune response within the central nervous system ultimately leads to the neuropsychiatric symptoms characteristic of these disorders.